Frequently Asked Questions

 The use of solar collectors for swimming pool heating has always been the most widely used, cost-effective use of solar energy.
 Solar pool heating collectors are made from a special copolymer derived from fossil-fuels.
 As the cost of those fossil-fuels rise, so does the cost of manufacturing and installation of a solar pool heating system.
 The sooner you invest in a solar pool heating system, the more you will save and the quicker you can enjoy swimming in your own heated pool without the ever-increasing costs of a fossil-fuel heater.

 The smart pool owner knows a solar pool heating system is an investment; the return on that investment being in the form of a longer, more comfortable swim season.
-But, did you know that a solar system is one of the few home improvements that actually adds 100% of its cost to the resale valueof your home?
-By comparison, a kitchen remodel only holds about 70% of its cost-to-value.
-With energy prices and pollution at an all-time high (and rising), heating a pool exclusively with fossil-fuels is a luxury our planet can no longer afford.
-By adding a solar pool heating system to your home, you are making a statement in your own financial security; putting you back in control of your own energy costs.
-Installation of a solar pool heating system is relatively simple, and takes an average crew of two about a day to complete.
+Installation of a solar pool heating system is relatively simple, and takes an average crew about a 2-3 days to complete.
 Collectors are generally roof mounted, but can be installed anywhere they can receive sunlight a good portion of the day (about 6-8 hours each day).
 Though easy to install, we strongly recommend hiring Phelps Solar Specialist who has the necessary experience to do the installation.
 Failure to observe safe practices on a roof or other elevated structure may result in falling, leading to serious injury to you.
 We know that a satisfied and educated system owner is our best form of advertising.
 In fact, most of our new customers come by way of word-of-mouth from existing customers.

 Swimming Pool Solar Panels Save You Money-